Kanghongsheng/Computer-Vision/Feature_Detection/Algorithm.md

 ## **SURF**
 ------------
 **Detector**
 * SURF uses square-shaped filters as an approximation of Gaussian smoothing.
-SURF uses a blob detector based on the **Hessian matrix** to find points of interest.
+SURF uses a _blob detector_ based on the **Hessian matrix** to find points of interest.
 * The _determinant_ of the Hessian matrix is used as a measure of local change around the point and points are chosen where the determinant is maximal.
 * SURF also uses the determinant of the Hessian for selecting the scale.
 * The box filter of size 9x9 is an approximation of a Gaussian with \sigma=1.2 and represents the lowest level(highest spatial resolution) for blob-response maps.

 **Scale-space representation an location of points of interest**
 * The scale space is divided into a number of octaves, where an octave refers to a series of reponse maps of covering a doubling of scale.
-The following layers are obtained by filtering the image with gradually bigger masks, taking into account the discrete nature of integral images and the specific filter structure.
+The following layers are obtained by filtering the image with **gradually bigger masks**, taking into account the discrete nature of integral images and the specific filter structure.

 **Descriptor**
  * A short descriptor may be more robust against appearance variations, but may not offer sufficient discrimination and thus give too many false positives.